ddevmoe/simple_config_server/README.md

 # Simple Config Server

-This projects aims at being a simple, straightforward and easy to self-host configuration server, while supporting common configuration practices and requirements .
+This project aims to be a simple, straightforward and easy to self-host configuration server, while adhering to common configuration practices and requirements.

 # Features